Jeevan-Ti/EVmanager/index.md

 This project has been taken up by me and my friend in college for developing an IoT based 3rd party three pronged sollution -motoring, controlling, analytics, that shall be easily integrated into any Electric Vehicle.

-Though the project is still under development, the functional aspects we are considering to design are:
+The functional aspects we consider designing are:
 ```markdown
 1. _EV analytics sollution viz. driving style classifier, power analyzer, service analyzer, maintainace tips etc._
 2. _Power & battery health monitor, service monitor, EV location tracker, EV status monitor etc_